veeeeeee/jekyll-now/about.md

 ---
 layout: page
-title: About
+title: About -test
 permalink: /about/
 ---

-Some information about you!
+Some information about you?
+Maybe?

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+A place to include any other types of information that you'd like to include about yourself, if only this would actually go live

 ### Contact me